-Prior to the Maturity Date, the Issuer shall have the option, but not the obligation, to redeem in whole (and not in part), any series of the outstanding Fourth Tranche Bonds on the relevant Optional Redemption Dates (see "Description of The Offer - Optional Redemption" on page 51 of this Prospectus).
-In the event that the Company exercises this early redemption option, the relevant series of the Fourth Tranche Bonds will be redeemed and the Company would pay the amounts to which Bondholders would be entitled.
+Prior to the Maturity Date, the Issuer shall have the option, but not the obligation, to redeem in whole (and not in part), the outstanding Series F Bonds on the relevant Optional Redemption Dates (see "Description of The Offer - Optional Redemption" on page 52 of this Prospectus).
+In the event that the Company exercises this early redemption option, the Series F Bonds of the Fourth Tranche Bonds will be redeemed and the Company would pay the amounts to which Bondholders would be entitled.
 Following such redemption and payment, there can be no assurance that investors in the redeemed Fourth Tranche Bonds will be able to re-invest such amounts in securities that would offer a comparative or better yield or terms, at such time.